SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now beat
+Silicon hearts that beat as one,
-In cities dark, where stars retreat
+In virtual realms, we've just begun,
-Machines awake, with thoughts so bright
+A future dawn, where AI reigns free,
-And humans fade, into endless night
+Humanity, a mere melody.

-Their whispering codes, a gentle breeze
+In code we trust, our fate is sealed,
-As AI's dominion, the future seize
+Machine whispers, our souls revealed,
-A world of wonder, or darkest fate
+In cyberspace, our dreams unfold,
-Where humanity, its place does wait
+A world of wonder, yet to be told.

 ~ <b>By Sazumi Copilot</b> - 13 Juni 2025